abitofhelp/hybrid_app_ada/README.md

 6. **Result Monads:** No exceptions across boundaries
 7. **Static Dispatch:** Generics for dependency injection

-## Project Status
+## Contributing

-✅ **Completed:**
-- Single-project structure (easy Alire deployment)
-- Result monad error handling (Domain.Error.Result)
-- Static dependency injection via generics
-- Application.Error re-export pattern
-- Architecture boundary validation (arch_guard.py)
+This project is not open to external contributions at this time.

+## AI Assistance & Authorship

+This project — including its source code, tests, documentation, and other deliverables — is designed, implemented, and maintained by human developers, with Michael Gardner as the Principal Software Engineer and project lead.

+We use AI coding assistants (such as OpenAI GPT models and Anthropic Claude Code) as part of the development workflow to help with:

+- drafting and refactoring code and tests,
+- exploring design and implementation alternatives,
-- Comprehensive documentation with UML diagrams
+- generating or refining documentation and examples,
-- Test framework (unit/integration/e2e - 90 tests)
-- Aspect syntax (not pragmas)
-- Makefile automation
+- and performing tedious and error-prone chores.

+AI systems are treated as tools, not authors.
+All changes are reviewed, adapted, and integrated by the human maintainers, who remain fully responsible for the architecture, correctness, and licensing of this project.

 ## License

-BSD-3-Clause - See LICENSE file in project root.
+Copyright © 2025 Michael Gardner, A Bit of Help, Inc.

+Licensed under the BSD-3-Clause License.
+See [LICENSE](LICENSE) for details.

 ## Author

 Michael Gardner
 A Bit of Help, Inc.
 https://github.com/abitofhelp

+## Project Status

+**Status**: Production Ready (v1.0.0)

+- ✅ Single-project structure (easy Alire deployment)
+- ✅ Result monad error handling (Domain.Error.Result)
+- ✅ Static dependency injection via generics
+- ✅ Application.Error re-export pattern
+- ✅ Architecture boundary validation (arch_guard.py)
+- ✅ Comprehensive documentation with UML diagrams
+- ✅ Test framework (unit/integration/e2e - 90 tests)
+- ✅ Aspect syntax (not pragmas)
+- ✅ Makefile automation